Identification of hedonic equilibrium and nonseparable simultaneous equations: Online Supplement

 Since $\nu$, $\mu_1$ and $\mu_2$ are arbitrary, the latter sequence of displays shows that the value of program (\ref{equilibrium1}) is smaller than or equal to the value of program~(\ref{equilibrium2}) below.

 By Assumption~\ref{ass:ec}, Program (\ref{equilibrium2}) is attained by the projection $\bar\mu$ on $\tilde X\times\tilde Y$ of the equilibrium probability distribution $\gamma$.
 Let $\mu_1$ and $\mu_2$ be the projections of the equilibrium probability distribution $\gamma$ onto $\tilde X \times Z$ and $\tilde Y \times Z$.
-Now, since the value of (\ref{equilibrium1}) is smaller than or equal to the value of (\ref{equilibrium2}), and the latter is attained by $\bar\mu$, we have (\ref{equilibrium1}) smaller than or equal to
+Now, since the value of (\ref{equilibrium1}) is smaller than or equal to the value of (\ref{equilibrium2}), and the latter is attained by $\bar\mu$, we have